quantro/todoparrot/readme.md

 * User authentication
 * Unit testing

+TODOParrot is *not a finished product*!
+I work on the project in conjunction with the examples found in the forthcoming book.

 In the coming days and weeks I'll continue to improve TODOParrot as I continue writing and refining the book.
 In particular I plan on demonstrating the following features:

+* Improved form workflow: Streamlining of the form validation process.
 * Database seeding: I'll provide some sample account and list data so you can experiment using a realistic data set.
 * Advanced unit testing: Plenty to do here
 * Additional account features: Account confirmation and password recovery, among others